isomerpages/ura-lkywcp/_apply/2b-stage-b.md

   style="width: 100%; height: 1000px"
 ></iframe>

-All submissions must be sent by **15 Jul 2023**.
+All submissions must be sent by **14 July 2023**.
 Please do not submit any physical materials as they will not be used for evaluations.

 #### **The fine print**